jacktemme/deep-learning-challenge/README.md

 ## Results

 ### Data Preprocessing
-* The target of this data set was the binary classification on whether the funding for the application was deemed successful
+* The target of this data set was the binary classification on whether the funding for the application was deemed successful.
-* The features of the data that the neural network was trained on was the Affiliation, Classification, Organization, Use, Status, Income Amount, Ask Amount and Special Considerations of the Applicant.
+* The features of the data that the neural network was trained on was the Affiliation, Classification, Organization, Use, Status, Income Amount, Ask Amount and Special Considerations of the applicant.
-* The Name and EIN number were dropped as they would not impact the outcome of the applicants success.
+* The Name and EIN number from the data were dropped as they only differentiate the applicant would not impact the outcome of the applicants success.

 ### Compiling, Training, and Evaluating the Model

-*
+* For my neural network model two hidden layers were used with the relu activation function.
+30 neurons were in the first layer, followed by 15 in the next layer.
+The final output layer used a singular neuron with a sigmoid activation function to correctly output a binary classification for this model.
-Were you able to achieve the target model performance?
+* The neural network model had a accuracy of 73.04% when used on the testing data, which was close, but not able to achieve the desired target of 75% accuracy.
+Therefore, the model is on the right track but more fine tuning would need to be done to create more accurate outputs.
-What steps did you take in your attempts to increase model performance?
+* In order to slightly increase the output of this model, the activation function was changed to a relu instead of tanh in the hidden layers and the number of neurons and epochs were decreased.

 ## Summary

-Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+Overall, this neural network model was close to reaching Alphabet Soup's target of 75% accuracy in determining the success outcome when funding an applicant, but still fell short.
+The fact that decreasing neurons and epochs of this model increased accuracy suggests that the model had a tendency to overfit the data.
+This is likely because the model trained intensively on the outliers and noise in the data, becoming less accurate at the overall classification of the applicant's success.
+Therefore, the best way to create a more accurate model would be to more intensively process the data before running it through the neural network.
+The data has lot of features for the applicant and some might impact the outcome more than others.
+So it could be beneficial to use a principal component analysis to reduce the noise of the data and hopefully help the model make more accurate predictions.